 For an instructor it's more complicated: There is data in your grading database, your original files, and the multiple student submissions & graded files.

 Noteable High-Level Design Description

-First, we have to declare that the term 'notebook' is often over-used, so let's break this down into four parts:
+We have to recognise that the term 'notebook' is often over-used, so let's break this down into four parts:

 - The 'notebook document' is the file, in

-ipynbformat, that contains the source code & output of your work.
+ipynbformat, that contains the (markdown) text, the source code, and the output of your work.

-- There's the backend bit that takes the source code and compiles it.
+- There's the backend bit that takes the source code and computes it.
 This is language-specific, and is called the 'kernel'.

-- Finally, the 'notebook app' is the term for the application that provides the web-server which powers all this.
+- Finally, the 'notebook app' (or 'notebook server') is the term for the behind-the-scenes application that provides the web-server which powers all this.